jina-ai/docs/chapters/stress/index.md

-# Jina Cloud Benchmark & Deployment
+# Cloud Benchmark & Deployment

 #### Purpose: Showcase how to scale Jina and how to deploy to AWS